luximus/3245_Limelight/README.md

 This program runs a KitBot with Talon SRX motor controllers connected with a CAN network.
 Please check the Drivetrain subsystem for CAN IDs.

-A simple wood block (or whatever) attached to a CIM motor is used to indicate when the Limelight has spotted a target.

 ## Limelight API

 We've written a wrapper over the NetworkTables and JSON API.
 The advantage of using JSON dump output is that all